UdeS-GRO/S4H2020-Tetrabot/README.md

   - B2 : 4 feet (CAD->New Tetrabot->foot)
 ```

-### Assembling
+### FIRST Prototype Assembling

-A step by step guide to build the robot.
-Make sure you have all of the parts mentionned above before beginning the assembly.
+A step by step guide to building the robot.
+Make sure you have all of the parts mentioned above before beginning the assembly.

 1. Glue the body